haipinglu/my-hugo-academic-web/content/authors/haiping-lu/_index.md

 # Organizations/Affiliations
 organizations:
-- name: University of Sheffield
+- name: The University of Sheffield
   url: ""

 # Short bio (displayed in user profile at end of posts)